The Rockford Files: DVD

 Universal Studios has released all six seasons of The Rockford Files on DVD in Region 1.
 On November 3, 2009, they released The Rockford Files- Movie Collection, Volume 1, featuring the first four post-series telefilms.
 On May 26, 2015, they released The Movie Collection, Volume 2, five-and-a-half years after the release of volume 1.
 They also released a 34-disc complete series collection on the same day.

 On April 18, 2016, it was announced that Mill Creek Entertainment had acquired the rights to the series; they subsequently re-released the first two seasons on DVD in Region 1 on July 5, 2016.
 On June 13, 2017, Mill Creek re-released The Rockford Files: The Complete Series on DVD and also released the complete series on Blu-ray for the first time ever.
 This series is on NBCUniversal's Peacock streaming service.

 Universal Playback has released the first 5 seasons on DVD in Region 2.
 The pilot for The Rockford Files is in the season 2 set.

 Blu-ray

 On June 27, 2017, Mill Creek Entertainment released The Rockford Files: The Complete Series on Blu-ray in Region A for the very first time.

 Remakes

 In 2009, NBC, Universal Media Studios and Steve Carell's Carousel Television produced a revival of the show.
-David Shore, creator of House, was hired to head the series.
-In February 2010, it was announced that Dermot Mulroney was cast as Jim Rockford, Alan Tudyk cast as Det.
-Dennis Becker, Melissa Sagemiller was cast as Beth Davenport, and Beau Bridges was cast as Rocky.
-A pilot was filmed but never broadcast.
+Dermot Mulroney was cast as Rockford, Alan Tudyk cast as Becker, Melissa Sagemiller was cast as Beth Davenport, and Beau Bridges was cast as Rocky.
+A pilot, directed by Michael W. Watkins, was filmed but never broadcast.
 Early audiences indicated that the pilot was not directed well.
-On May 13, 2010, the Rockford Files remake was scrapped by NBC.
+The remake was subsequently scrapped by NBC.

-A feature adaptation was in production by Universal Pictures as of 2012, with Vince Vaughn associated with the project as producer and star.
-After the death of actor James Garner in 2014, the film adaptation was postponed, but Vaughn in 2012 was hoping to get the film project made.
+A feature adaptation was in development at Universal Pictures in 2012, with Vince Vaughn as producer and star.
+After James Garner's death in 2014, the film was indefinitely postponed.